Starting Your Own Digital Skills Training Program

 Adapted from the National Digital Inclusion Alliance.

-Training digital navigators involves equipping them with a diverse skill set.
+Training the trainers involves equipping them with a diverse skill set.
 Here’s an overview of training recommendations:

-- Communication and community engagement skills, including active listening, empathy, and cultural competency.
+- Communication and community engagement skills, including active listening and empathy.

 - Fundamentals of adult learning, including self-directed learning, experiential learning, and motivation theory.